magnamad/CNT_2003_paper/Model1/Cylindrical_Droplet/MD_Setup_Checkpoints.md

-Here , TVSTAT is the id of fix . all means it applies to all atoms. temp is the keyword of nvt style  .It takes 3 values , Tstart , Tstop ,and Tdamp_coefficient. temp/berendsen makes use of berendsen thermostat.
+Here , TVSTAT is the id of fix . all means it applies to all atoms. temp is the keyword of nvt style  .It takes 3 values , Tstart , Tstop ,and Tdamp_coefficient. temp/berendsen makes use of berendsen thermostat but by default fix nvt uses Nose-Hoover

-15. thermo 10000
+- thermo 10000
 Output thermodynamics every n timesteps

-16. thermostyle
+- thermostyle

 What all thermodynamic quantities needs to be printed.